 Many insurance companies now offer policies that cover acupuncture and related services performed by an acupuncturist.
-Our clinic is registered with the Canadian Association of Healthcare Practitioners (C.A.H.P), as well as the College of Traditional Chinese Medicine Practitioners of Ontario, however we cannot guarantee 100% that your insurance company will cover your treatments.
+Our clinic has registered with the Canadian Association of Healthcare Practitioners (C.A.H.P), as well as the College of Traditional Chinese Medicine Practitioners of Ontario.

 Does my insurance cover acupuncture?